cs-uche/LayYourHead/README.md

 Installation from Docker
 ----
+All installation steps for the Docker option assume you are running the commands in terminal
 - Ensure your Docker engine is running.
 - Pull the specific Docker image for the app:
 ```